Tifloz/DEV_area_2019/README.md

 $ npm install -g expo-cli
 ```

+// See with Florian pour lancement Docker & docker-compose

 ### Technologies Use

-AREA is currently extended with the following plugins.
+AREA is currently extended with the following technologies.
 Instructions on how to use them in your own application are linked below.

 | Plugin | Getting started |
 | ------ | ------ |